finom/includes.js/README.md

 includes.js - Client Side HTML Includes
 ===========
-This script allows you to use HTML includes without any server-side solution.
+This tiny script allows you to use HTML includes without any server-side solution.
 It needs for creating of huge single-page applications and for further compilation using [grunt-includes](https://github.com/vanetix/grunt-includes) or similar compiling system.
 The script supports multi-level includes and catches recursive links (10k links restriction). **includes** function doesn't break event listeners because it uses **insertAdjacentHTML** for replacing include text.

 ```js
 includes(options);